acoustic-content-samples/wchtools-cli/README.md

     wchtools delete -A --all -v

     - use with care and only after using up to date wchtools to pull all artifacts to a safe location
-    - use only when you intend to completely clean out your Watson Content Hub tenant of all artifacts, to start with a clean empty hub.
+    - use only when you intend to completely clean out your Acoustic Content tenant of all artifacts, to start with a clean empty tenant.

 ### Pushing, pulling, and deleting, by manifest
 A manifest file can be used to control the set of authoring artifacts that are acted upon by the wchtools commands.
 The push, pull, and delete actions all support using a manifest to specify which artifacts to perform the desired operation on.
 Likewise, the push, pull, delete and list commands can be used to generate a new manifest from your environment.
 The manifest file is a simple JSON list of artifacts grouped by artifact type.